FAQ on Accommodations and Disability Services

 Documentation

 Yes.
 ECC encourages students to meet with a Student Access and Disability Services staff member if they encounter academic, physical, or attitudinal challenges due to a disability.
-A staff member will discuss campus resources, supports, and ways to obtain documentation with the student.
+A staff member will discuss campus resources, supports, and the process for obtaining documentation with the student.

 If you believe you have a learning disability, ADHD, or another type of disability, don't hesitate to contact the Student Access and Disability Services Office for information on where to go for a neuropsychological evaluation.
-By participating in the evaluation, you may better understand the challenges you have been experiencing and strategies, assistive technology, and services to best support your life goals.
+By participating in the evaluation, you may gain a better understanding of the challenges you have been experiencing and identify strategies, assistive technology, and services that best support your life goals.
+Contact us at sds@elgin.edu, and we'll be happy to answer any questions you may have.

 High School Accommodations